Ridhwana/rails/guides/source/caching_with_rails.md

            cached: ->(product) { [I18n.locale, product] } %>
 ```

-Additionally, you can configure `cached` with an options hash that takes `expires_in` and `key` so you can explicitly set the expiration of the cached templates.
+You can also configure `cached` with an options hash that accepts `expires_in`
+and `key`, so you can control the cache key and expiration explicitly.

 ```html+erb
 <%= render partial: 'products/product',